altonmaseko/Hexafund/README.md

 # Funding-Website

-An website where funding managers post advertisements about available funding opportunities.
+A website where funding managers post advertisements about available funding opportunities.
-Funding opportunnites: Bursary, Funding Events, Funging Business.
+Funding opportunnites: Bursary, Funds for Events, Funds for Business.

-Applicants is anyone who visits the website, creates a profile and seeks money for studying, their event, or business.
+An applicant is anyone who visits the website, creates a profile and seeks money for studying, their event, or their business.

 Funding managers and Applicants must be logged in before using website.